ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt1-setup.md

 ## Setting up Pelican

 Project Structure:
 Create any folder for your project.
-For example: web_development
+For example web_development

 ```console
 $ mkdir web_development